garrettgman/garrettgman.github.io/foundations.md

 ![](/images/heights-weight.png)

 These patterns are illusions.
 They are not caused by natural laws, they are caused by omission and coincidence.
-We did not collect all of the possible observations (which would've shown the true pattern).
+We did not collect all of the possible observations (which would've revealed the true law).
 The observations that we did collect happened to make an unusual set.

 Notice how diabolical this situation can be.
 The individual measurements in each of these samples are correct, and yet the patterns displayed by the measurements do not exist in real life.